 Bwindi Forest National Park, situated in a high altitude area, offers an exciting opportunity for visitors to embark on a bicycle adventure tour during their visit from Kigali.
 This thrilling activity will take you through the local communities surrounding Bwindi, providing a chance to exercise while experiencing the park’s environs and encountering the local community.
 You can even use a bicycle to reach the starting point of gorilla trekking if you are staying in a nearby lodge.
 If you’re interested in visiting Bwindi Forest National Park from Kigali and want to include cycling in your itinerary, let us know, and we’ll customize your trip to include this activity alongside gorilla trekking.
 Contact us today for more information.

-Trek Africa Tours is a top tour operator in East Africa with over 15 years of experience in providing exceptional safari experiences in Bwindi Impenetrable National Park.
+Trek Africa Expeditions is a top tour operator in East Africa with over 15 years of experience in providing exceptional safari experiences in Bwindi Impenetrable National Park.
 Our team of skilled safari designers and guides are dedicated to ensuring that every penny spent on your safari is well worth it.
 As a Ugandan-owned and operated company, we are committed to supporting community development and environmental conservation with a portion of our proceeds.

-When you book with Trek Africa Tours, you can trust that your safari planning and execution will be effortless.
+When you book with Trek Africa Expeditions, you can trust that your safari planning and execution will be effortless.
 Our excellent customer service has earned us high praise and ratings on platforms such as TripAdvisor and Safari Bookings.